NTS/PhD/Bildtafeln/Bilder-generated.markdown

-## "In the future everyone will be famous for fifteen minutes"
+## In the future everyone will be famous for fifteen minutes
 \vfill
 ![Bild](pix/warhol_etoui.jpg) \
 \vfill